sjlutterbie/storychain-dev-notes/README.md

   * See which unread storyLinks point towards one of my friends' storyLinks
   * Save a story chain by identifying beginning & end links
   * Export saved story chains for access outside the app
-  * Submit a 'starting ring' to seed a new 'saga'
-    * 'Saga' - A full set of interconnected story chains.
+  * Create a new 'Saga' - a full set of interconnected story chains.
+    * Create the title & description for a new Saga
-    * A 'starting ring' - A set of storyLinks that create a looping narrative, from which every story chain in the Saga descends. _Using a 'starting ring' ensures that every link in a Saga has a single parent._
+    * Seed a new Saga with a 'starting ring' - A set of storyLinks that create a looping narrative, from which every story chain in the Saga descends.
+        _Using a 'starting ring' ensures that every link in a Saga has a single parent._
+  * Select which Saga to access.
+  * Invite friends to a Saga I created.